CODECUBE VENTURES

 Integrated into CodeCube

 Photonic is not a detached experiment.
-It is wired directly into the site's build, navigation, and asset versioning so new visual capabilities become part of the publishing surface the moment they are shipped.
+It is wired directly into the site's build, navigation, asset versioning, and runtime interaction surfaces so new visual capabilities become part of the publishing surface the moment they are shipped.

 How visitors feel it